-The center records water quality in the adjacent James River and the portions of Kimages Creek that flow through the center.
-Probes measure and report several water parameters, including dissolved oxygen, pH, conductivity, salinity, temperature, tidal cycle, turbidity and chlorophyll concentration.
-Meteorological stations provide continuous information on standard weather parameters.
+The VCU Rice Rivers Center records water quality in the adjacent James River and portions of Kimages Creek that flow through the center.
+Probes measure and report several water parameters, including:

 Aquatic Mesocosm Facility